01 Jun When your network stops working, your people stop working

 A single employee will complete hundreds of small tasks over the internet every day.
 If that employee completes 100 small tasks using cloud applications every day, then a team of eight might complete 800.
 And a business made up of ten such teams might complete 8,000.

 If the internet connection is fast and able to support all those users, this is not an issue.
 But if the internet slows by two seconds per task, those two seconds multiplied by the total number of tasks and users becomes a serious time-cost over the course of a year.

 When the network performance slows down, even a little bit, the business slows down.

 There are human factors to consider as well.
 Unreliable internet connections are frustrating, for all sorts of reasons.
 Conference or video calls that are hard to hear or keep abruptly ending.
 Slow download speeds of large files.
-Cloud services that can’t do what they’re supposed to because the internet connection is too unstable (which is a waste of the license cost).
+Cloud services that can’t do what they’re supposed to because the internet connection is too unstable.

 Wondrous when it works, infuriating when it doesn’t

 This frustration is amplified ten-fold once clients or customers are introduced.
-Important conference calls or presentations that are derailed by a poor connection leave a lasting impression, in much the same way as a disappointing face-to-face experience.
+Important conference calls or presentations that are derailed by a poor connection leave a lasting impression.
 In high stakes situations, we need to be able to rely on our infrastructure.
-When that infrastructure lets us down, it mars the customer experience.
-It makes us look bad.
+When that infrastructure lets us down, it mars the customer and employee experience.

 Future-proof your network performance to future-proof your business